 Also, take into account coffee and bathroom breaks in petrol stations.
 Those are the sneaky ones, believe me.
 Every time we stopped at a gas station, it would always add 20 min to our arrival time no matter how quick we were trying to be, and we couldn’t understand why.

 Therefore, whatever time you see on Google Maps, your best bet is to add 20-40 min on top of that to be realistic with timings.

 Top tip: don’t try to drive the whole island in one week- the only thing you will be doing is driving.
 Trust me, we were in Sicily for 15 days, and we drove all around the island.
 We saw a lot, but it was only scratching the surface of what this island has to offer.
 We still had to drop out a few interest points in Sicily.
 Thus, if you have less time than 2 weeks in Sicily, you are better off sticking either to the Western or Eastern side.
 This way you won’t have to continuously drive but rather slowly explore the places that are clustered in one area.

-There is no such thing as a speed limit in Sicily.
-Interestingly though, half of the time we had to overtake old Fiats driving at a turtle speed while half of the time we were flashed at by fast and furious going way above the official speed limits.
+There is no such thing as a maximum speed limit in Sicily.
+Interestingly though, half of the time we had to overtake old Fiats driving at a speed of a turtle while the other half of the time we were flashed at by fast and furious driving way above the posted speed limits.

 That being said, there is no middle ground when it comes to driving speed in Sicily.

-However, on paper these are the most common official speed limits you will see:
+However, officially, these are the most common speed limits in Sicily you will encounter:

-We haven’t seen a single-speed camera in Sicily except for the signs warning about them.
+Speed cameras in Sicily.
+We haven’t seen a single-speed camera in Sicily except for the huge street signs warning about them.
 However, I have read about occasional mobile speed cameras placed and monitored by police officers.
-So, speed with caution if you dare at all on those windy roads.
+Therefore, speed with caution if you dare but better stay safe on those windy roads.